nishujangra/balancerx/README.md

-Got it!
-Here’s your updated README.md reflecting all the features, including protocol support (HTTP and TCP), health checks, logging, and config options like `protocol`, plus clarifications on usage and structure:

----

 # BalancerX

 **BalancerX** is a lightweight, high-performance load balancer written in Go.
 It supports HTTP and TCP proxying, multiple load balancing strategies, and health checks for backend services.
 All you need to do is configure the `config.yaml` file.